 Beaches along the shores of the ‘great lakes’ section of the Thelon make excellent campsites, as do the eskers overlooking the river and lakes.
 The eskers also offer exceptional, mosquito-free hiking, with 360 degree vistas over the tundra.

 Who Manages the River?

-The Thelon River is managed jointly through a collaboration of several community partners, which is coordinated by Nunavut Parks and Special Places, a division of the Government of Nunavut.
+The Thelon River is managed through a collaboration of several community partners, which is jointly coordinated by Department of Environment and Natural Resources, Government of Northwest Territories and Nunavut Parks and Special Places, a division of the Government of Nunavut.